 Donut beds are circular beds with or without raised edges.
 Here are some great options if you’re looking to get a basic cat bed.

-This cute, sac-like bed is made out of felt material and has a machine-washable cushion.
+Luxury Cat Pod This cute, sac-like bed is made out of Felt material and has a machine-washable cushion.
 Felt material retains body heat, so this pod gives your cat much wanted warmth.
 The felt will make your kitty want to rub up against it, but it may not hold up to excessive scratching.